Last Updated on November 22, 2021 by hungryoungwoman

 We stayed at an all-inclusive resort with activities that are exciting to adults and children alike.
 Read my guide to Bintan with a toddler here

-- Batam – Another excellent destination for your Singapore tourist guide is Batam, part of Indonesia and accessible by ferry, Batam is where you’ll head to for water sports and activities and to enjoy scrumptious seafood.
+- Batam – Another excellent destination for your Singapore tourist guide is Batam, part of Indonesia and accessible by ferry, Batam is where you’ll head for water sports and activities and to enjoy scrumptious seafood.
 Being an affordable location, this makes for it to be a perfect day trip in our Singapore budget travel guide

 Traveling to a new destination does not mean splurging and burning a hole in your pocket, making mindful decisions can always help traveling on a budget.